selimslab/selimslab.github.io/_posts/phil/2020-8-3-principia.md

 fresh

-> How much pain the evils have cost us that have never happened!

 have fun

 enjoy life

 our capacity for fretting is endless -> don't worry, be happy

+> We suffer more in imagination than in reality
+>
+> – Seneca

+> How much pain the evils have cost us that have never happened!

 ### calm